nehathorat18/Python/learn.md

 ---

 ## **Why are you starting learning DevOps & Cloud?**
-I have an interest in learning DevOps and also want to switch my job by learning and upskilling.
+I am interested in learning DevOps and aim to upskill in order to transition to a new job.

 ---

 ## **Where do you want to reach?**
-To reach the position of a DevOps engineer and become a person who helps others learn DevOps and cloud.
+My goal is to become a DevOps engineer and help others learn DevOps and cloud technologies.

 ---

 ## **How will you stay consistent every single day?**
-Proper planning, mindset, hands-on practice, and handwritten notes.
+I will stay consistent through proper planning, hands-on practice, and handwritten notes.

 ---

-## **Mention your current level**
-( student / fresher / working professional / non-IT background, etc. )
+## **Current Level**
-I’m a working professional.
+I’m a working professional with over 3 years of experience.

 ---

 ## **Define 3 clear goals for the next 90 days**
-- Have proper hands-on knowledge of all topics required for a DevOps engineer.
+- Get hands-on knowledge of all important topics for a DevOps engineer.
 - Deploy a production-grade application on Kubernetes (AWS + CI/CD).
-- Build and document 3 end-to-end DevOps projects on GitHub.
+- Build and share three complete DevOps projects on GitHub.

 ---